a2geek/dns-publisher-release/docs/processors/bosh-dns.md

 ## Manifest configuration

+> Note that the manifest configuration will _delay up to 60 minutes_ until all BOSH tasks are complete.
+This ties up the publishing until it succeeds.

 The Manifest mapping will read a BOSH manifest from the specified director, identifying tags of the form: `fqdns: my.fqdn.lan` (comma separated for a list) and configure DNS with that entry.
 Configuration options are:

 * `url` is the API endpoint to the BOSH director,